Nicholas-wei/bug-discovery/TP-Link/TL-WA850RE/hard_coded_credential.md

 ## Description

-TL-WA850RE V2 contains hard-coded credential vulnerability in binary '/usr/bin/httpd'.
-Unauthenticated attackers can reverse engineering the product and gain proper admin credential.
-After that, an unauthenticated attacker can become an privileged user.
+TL-WA850RE V2 contains a hard-coded credential vulnerability in the binary `/usr/bin/httpd`.
+Unauthenticated attackers can reverse engineer the product and gain the proper admin credentials, which can then make them privileged users.

 ## Detail